 - keeping a log of visitors for contact tracing

-When it comes to real estate showings and open houses, in particular, things will be a lot different than in the past.
-You can expect REALTORS® to limit showing appointments and access for open house attendees to serious buyers by leveraging technology first, and screening to qualifying consumers who:
+In some cases, REALTORS® may limit showing appointments and access for open house attendees to serious buyers by leveraging technology first, and screening to qualifying consumers who:

 - are working with a REALTOR®,